lxm218/Edminforce/doc/product design/Logics.md

 4. When new customer creates an account, he needs to fill out new swimmer evaluation form for each new swimmer added (for swim class only), then system will assign a level to this swimmer (page 1.12a)

+The new swimmer evaluation form only contains major level (not sub-level).
+Customer can only choose one level, then the system will assign major level - sublevel 1 by default.

 5. Swim class registration adapts the following priorities:

 1st week – Email sent to all current swimmers.
 Current swimmers are able to register class with same time slot. (go to page 2.0a)